engineyard/ey-docs/pages/database-monitoring.md

 3. Select Custom.

-4. Increase the Server size and the /db volume size.
+4. For the Database Server, increase the server size and the /db volume size.

     ![/db volume size](images/db_vol_size.png)

     **Note:** You cannot decrease the size of the database volume.

 5. Select the most recent snapshots from the dropdown.
     This ensures that you don't lose data.
 If there are snapshots are pending, this is indicated in the dropdown.

 6. Click Boot This Configuration.

+<h2 id="topic3"> Increase the size of the database without downtime</h2>

+If you need to increase the size of your master database instance without any downtime, you can do this with assistance from Engine Yard Support.
+First a larger database slave instance is created and then after replication is complete the slave is promoted to master and the original (smaller) master is decommissioned.

+###To increase the size of the database volume or database instance _without_ downtime

+1. Create a database slave as described in [[Add a database slave to an existing environment|database-environments#topic3]].
+    Select a larger /db volume size or a larger instance size or both.

+2. File a ticket with [[Engine Yard Support|http://support.cloud.engineyard.com]] asking to have the database slave promoted to database master.

 <h2 id="topic5"> More information</h2>